-The Tiger Den, Den 5, is comprised of Scouts who are in the first grade or are 6 years old.
+The Tiger Den, Den 4, is comprised of Scouts who are first graders or six years of age.

 Cameron Baker – Den Leader

 Cub Scouts earn adventures that are specific to their grade and rank.
 A number of adventures must be completed to earn the badge of rank for each grade level.
 Adventures may be earned in any order.
 Completion of adventures is how the aims of character, citizenship, leadership, and personal fitness are developed.

 My Tiger Jungle